q&a page 11

 A: There are definitely Poskim to rely on that as long as one said the Krias Shma itself before the proper time, even if not said with the Brachos they can be said afterwards during davening followed by Shma and Shemona Esrei and it is considered having said Krias Shma in the right time.
 However, the Vilna Gaon and others are of the opinion that in order to be Yotzei Krias Shma in its right time it needs to be said with the Birchos krias Shma.
 The Mishna Berura rules like the Gr”a for L’Chatchila but B’dieved as long as it was said even without the Brachos before the proper time it is acceptable.
 It is definitely best to try and say krias shma with its Brachos in the proper time, if possible.
 See Biur HaGra Siman 46:19 and Siman 60:4 as well as Ma’aseh Rav , Mishna Berura Siman 46:31 and Biur Halacha Dibur Hamaschil Ki

-530) Q: should a bracha be made on chocolate flavored chewable vitamin supplements?
+530) Q: Should a bracha be recited on chocolate flavored chewable vitamin supplements or on flavored TUMS and the like?
 Can they be taken before a person davens brochos?

 531) Q: In your comment about honoring grandparents (in Hilchos Kibud Av V’Eim, halachos for June 1 2010), how does the “din” apply to great grandparents?

 A: According to some Poskim the halacha of honoring grandparents extends to great grandparents as well as great great grandparents etc., while others maintain that the obligation does not apply to the fourth generation and above.
 It is best to be stringent.
 (See Shvus Yaakov Vol. 2 Siman 94 and Vol. 1 Siman 173 , Mateh Efraim Hilchos Kadish Yasom and Shu”t Minchas Elozor Vol. 3 Siman 33)